Compound-QA: A Benchmark for Evaluating LLMs on Compound Questions: EXPERIMENTS

+To quantify the model's ability in handling compound questions, we propose a multi-dimensional evaluation framework based on Comprehensiveness (explicit and complete addressing of all sub-questions), Correctness (factual and logical accuracy of each response component), and Diversity (variety in solution strategies across sub-questions).
+We use \texttt{gpt-4o-mini} as an automatic evaluator to compare model responses with reference answers and compute win rates as the percentage of instances in which a model is judged equal or superior to the reference.
+To mitigate position bias, we compute the scores with the order of the model response and reference answer swapped, then take the average as the final score.
+Overall performance is reported as the mean score across the three dimensions.
+Finally, we validate the automatic evaluations against human judgments and observe an agreement accuracy of 84\%.

-\section{Experiment Results and Analyses}
+\subsection{Experiment Results and Analyses}

-\paragraph*{How do different LLMs perform when answering compound questions?}
+\subsubsection{How do different LLMs perform when answering compound questions?}

-Table~\ref{tab:quality_evaluation} compares the win rate of eight open-source LLMs on five types of compound questions, spanning understanding, reasoning, and knowledge dimensions.
+Table~\ref{tab:quality_evaluation} compares the win rates of nine open-source LLMs on five types of compound questions across the understanding, reasoning, and knowledge dimensions.
+Qwen3 obtains the strongest overall performance across all three dimensions, with a large margin.
+Gemma-3 shows competitive performance, especially in reasoning, but lags behind Qwen3 in knowledge and understanding.
+InternLM and GLM-4 remain competitive in understanding, while other models exhibit clear weaknesses on certain compound question types, underscoring their limited reasoning and synthesis abilities.

-Models like InternLM and Qwen show strong performance.
-InternLM achieves the highest win rate in understanding, reasoning, and knowledge tasks.
-GLM-4 and LLaMA also perform well, especially in understanding and knowledge tasks.
-Among all the models evaluated, Baichuan performs the worst.
-Its poor performance mainly results from its tendency to generate responses in Chinese, which does not meet the requirements of the original English dataset.

-For the five types of compound questions, models generally perform best on Factual-Statement questions, where even weaker models demonstrate relatively strong results.
-In contrast, more complex question types, such as Evaluation-and-Suggestion, pose significant challenges for all models.
-The win rate in this category are consistently lower, with InternLM scoring 60.5 and Qwen at 54.5.
-This can be attributed to the inherent difficulty of this question type, as models need to understand and integrate previous information to provide reasonable and coherent evaluations and recommendations on different topics or contexts.
-This requires not only strong comprehension and reasoning abilities but also the capability to generate logical and persuasive recommendations, which is a relatively complex and advanced task in NLP.
+For the five types of compound questions, models generally perform best on Factual-Statement questions.
+In contrast, more complex question types, such as Evaluation-and-Suggestion, pose significant challenges for most models (e.g., InternLM 43.0, Qwen2.5 41.2); Qwen3, however, substantially narrows this gap, demonstrating markedly improved performance on these harder categories.
+This pattern indicates that increased model scale and stronger emergent reasoning abilities materially improve handling of compound questions.

-\paragraph*{How do LLMs perform in answering compound versus non-compound questions?}
+\subsubsection{How do LLMs perform in answering compound versus non-compound questions?}

-To further understand model behavior in answering compound questions, we compare the performance of LLaMA-3.1 and InternLM on both compound and non-compound questions.
-For non-compound questions, we use a multi-turn dialogue format, asking one question at a time.